 Managing supply issues

-Salespeople and service teams need both the skills and confidence to make proactive contact with customers, and create satisfactory Customer Experiences (even if demand cannot be met)
+Healthcare salespeople and service teams need both the skills and confidence to make proactive contact with customers, and create satisfactory Customer Experiences (even if demand cannot be met).

 Accurate forecasting in a volatile market

 Many salespeople feel at the mercy of market conditions, and struggle to forecast both revenue and demand with any kind of accuracy.
 This leads to financial difficulties and a lack of confidence to invest in R&D, grow headcount or manufacture extra capacity.

 Organisations, therefore, risk creating supply issues and therefore losing valuable market share with their customers, and become trapped in short-term, tactical fire fighting instead of medium to long-term strategy.